 Parents can quickly create a Canvas account:

 2. Click Banner that says “Parent of Canvas User"

 3. Then fill out the following information:

 Hailing from the exquisite state of Iowa, for my undergrad I attended the University of Northern Iowa where I majored in Spanish and secondary education and minored in music and primary education.
 In addition to UNI, I attended La Universidad de Valladolid in Spain, the University of Hong Kong, and have completed my masters degree in Bilingual Education.
 Outside of the United States, I have taught children grades K – 12 in Spain, Honduras, Japan, and Hong Kong.

-I began teaching at Culver City High in 2007 and currently teach Spanish III, coordinate students wishing to volunteer with Forte Animal Rescue, head an international student trip every two years (our next location is still to be determined, but they are always Spanish speaking countries)assist with AVPA Dance.
-My hobbies are rather vast and include traveling (I'm getting close to having visited 40 countries), dance (I still perform mainly with traditional Irish dances and various Latin dances), music (I also still occasionally perform), long distance running (post-marathon distances and preferably in nature), endurance challenges (if there's mud involved, then it must be fun), all things sci-fi, working with animals (see photos), and crocheting.
+I began teaching at Culver City High in 2007 and currently teach Spanish III, coordinate students wishing to volunteer with Forte Animal Rescue during the summer, head an international student trip every two years (the next trip is currently TBD), and occasionally assist with AVPA Dance.
+My hobbies are rather vast and include traveling (I'm getting close to having visited 40 countries and lived in four), dance (I regularly perform traditional Irish dance and dabble in Latin dance), music (I occasionally perform), long distance running (post-marathon distances and preferably in nature), endurance challenges (if there's mud involved, then it must be fun), all things sci-fi, working with animals (see photos), and crocheting.